Sex and relationships

 • must be given actively and enthusiastically by both parties

-• is NOT silent.
-Never assume you have consent—you should always clarify by asking
+• isn't silent; never assume you have consent – you should always clarify by asking

-• must be ongoing and continuous.
-You or your partner are allowed to change your mind at any stage of a sexual encounter
+• must be ongoing and continuous – you or your partner can change your mind at any stage of a sexual encounter

-• is not assumed simply because you have had sex with your partner before
+• isn't assumed – simply because you have had sex with your partner before

-• is not automatic just because you are in a relationship—including new relationships formed at Schoolies.
-Only YES means YES
+• isn't automatic just because you are in a relationship – including new relationships formed at Schoolies

-• is not someone eventually saying yes after repeatedly being pressured to engage in a sexual act—even if they are your boyfriend or girlfriend.
+• isn't someone eventually saying yes after repeatedly being pressured to engage in a sexual act.

 Only one in three Canadians fully understand what consent is so Western, let's talk about it.
 Let's think about consent like a bike ride.